5 things you should know before buying DNAfit

 Number of Databases: Unknown

 DNAFit is a relatively new entity in the genetic testing realm, focusing on how your genetic makeup may affect your fitness.
-The company specializes in finding, researching, and providing reports on how your genetic profile may affect things like your carbohydrate sensitivity, your propensity for endurance sports, or your risk of sustaining a soft tissue injury.
+The company specializes in conducting DNA analysis and finding, researching, and providing reports on how your genetic profile may affect things like your carbohydrate sensitivity, your propensity for endurance sports, or your risk of sustaining a soft tissue injury.
 DNAFit users also have access to phone consultations, a fitness coach, a meal plan for an optimal diet, and other personalized information based on your genetic results.

 2. Test Results and Sample Reports